 Students will watch a movie of the professor's choice and analyze the various ethical issues present.
-In groups, the students will then respond to the exam questions and submit the assignment.
+In groups, the students will then respond to the exam questions.
 Part II:

 Students will take an in-class, open book, group exam on the last day.
 Post-Course Assignments: